 Note: this post contains “spoilers” for the first 60% of Bleak House.
 I have a book club discussion on this book next Wednesday night, so I have been pushing myself to read quickly: this has been my main reading material this week (after I finished 2 Henry VI, that is — more on that tomorrow,

-It has been a little while since I’ve read a Charles Dickens novel, but beginning Bleak House (first published 1853) was a delightful reminder of why I enjoy this author so much: he’s so good at writing.
+It has been a little while since I’ve read a Charles Dickens novel, but beginning Bleak House (first published in 1853) was a delightful reminder of why I enjoy this author so much: he’s so good at writing.
 The scene as it is established in the early passages of the novel is simply marvelous.
-I was
+I

 Although the RIP challenge technically ended last week with Halloween, I had one more week of ghostly short stories to enjoy.
 As with past weeks, I enjoyed how each of the stories I read had a different feel.
 Walter de La Mare’s story was probably my least favorite of the week, but I enjoyed each